Redbacks4613/AerialAssist2014/README.md

-AerialAssist2014
+Aerial Assist 2014
 ================

-The code used during the 2014 DDU competition.
+The Red Crusade's code used during the 2014 DDU competition.